 “It can be really hard because I’m so concerned about protecting my culture and not exploiting it,” Bayles says.

 “I don’t just want to share it with anybody or with whoever’s offering a space to promote Aboriginal culture - it has to feel right.

 “It needs to be with the right purpose and the right meaning and it has to come from the right place.”

 Heartdancers is a not-for-profit organisation.
-Participation fees for the ‘Weaving Aboriginal Sounds and Stories with Yoga’ class also helps fund Indigenous musicians and artists in the Sydney community.
+Fees for the ‘Weaving Aboriginal Sounds and Stories with Yoga’ actually class helps to fund Indigenous musicians and artists in the Sydney community.

 Bayles says she believes the workshop aligns with her own personal values and cultural integrity.

 “Aboriginal people are here, they’ve always been here…I feel that I have an obligation and a duty for Mother Earth and my ancestors and my culture.

 “I feel great.
 I feel like this where I’m meant to be in terms of promoting my culture and sharing it with other people.”